 “The objectives of the SkyeConnect are to carry on activities which benefit the community and in particular (without limitation) to the tourism and business community of Skye and Raasay without distinction on the size of business, sector grounds of race, gender, political, religious, or other opinions.”

 In addition to public funding, SkyeConnect is a membership organisation offering a range of benefits with monthly subscription options.
 Further income comes from events including conferences, training seminars, workshops and in 2019 and 2020 a ‘Buyers and Suppliers’ event held to bring together local buyers from tourism and business and services suppliers from across the country.
 We frequently explore the opportunities for private sector sponsorship, which together with a growing membership base contributes to the aim of becoming a self-sustaining community organisation going forward.

 In June of 2020 SkyeConnect became a Community Interest Company, transitioning from a private company limited by guarantee without share capital.
 Becoming a CIC provides enhanced funding opportunities from the public sector but without the constraints of being a charity.
-Our officers, financial reporting and Articles of Association can be found on the Companies House website (Scottish Company 401007) by clicking this link.
+Our accounts are Our accounts are managed by our accountants Campbell Stewart and Maclennan and are posted on an annual basis to our Companies House web page here.
+Under our listing on the Companies House website (Scottish Company 401007) you can find our officers, financial reporting and Articles of Association.
 Within our Articles it states ‘the objects of the company are to benefit the community and in particular (without limitation) to the tourism and business community of Skye and Raasay’.

 The board members and staff welcome feedback from our members and the wider business community across the region and if you have any questions, comments or suggestions please get in touch at firstname.lastname@example.org.